-In the midst of trying to legitimize his business dealings in New York and Italy in 1979, aging Mafia don Michael Corleone seeks to avow for his sins while taking his nephew Vincent Mancini under his wing.
+In the midst of trying to legitimize his business dealings in New York City and Italy in 1979, aging Mafia Don Michael Corleone seeks to avow for his sins, while taking his nephew Vincent Mancini under his wing.

-Frank is a retired Lt Col in the US army.
+Frank is a retired Lt.
+Col. in the US Army.
 He's blind and impossible to get along with.
-Charlie is at school and is looking forward to going to university; to help pay for a trip home for Christmas, he agrees to look after Frank over thanksgiving.
-Frank's niece says this will be easy money, but she didn't reckon on Frank spending his thanksgiving in New York.Written by
+Charlie is at school and is looking forward to going to university; to help pay for a trip home for Christmas, he agrees to look after Frank over Thanksgiving.
+Frank's niece says this will be easy money, but she didn't reckon on Frank spending his Thanksgiving in New York.Written by

 Col. Frank Slade has a very special plan for the weekend.
 It involves travel, women, good food, fine wine, the tango, chauffeured limousines and a loaded forty-five.
 And he's bringing Charlie along for the ride.

 8 of 8 people found this review helpful.